thehouseofbailey/personamapper/AI_INTEGRATION_README.md

 # Organisation-Specific AI Configuration

-## Overview

-The PersonaMap application now supports **per-organisation AI configuration** instead of global settings.
-This allows different organizations to have their own AI analysis settings, API keys, and cost controls.

-## Migration from Global Settings

-The AI configuration has been moved from the `.env` file to the database as organisation-specific settings.
-The old `.env` AI settings are now commented out and deprecated.

-### What Changed

-- **Before**: Global AI settings in `.env` file applied to all organisations
-- **After**: Each organisation can configure its own AI settings independently

 ## AI Integration Guide (Updated for Organisation-Specific Config)

 PersonaMap supports multiple AI analysis modes to automatically map website content to personas, with each organisation able to configure their own settings: